oerad/liberad/README.md

 3. open a terminal in the download location or cd to it

 		cd 'download/location/of/liberad'

 4. Generate a folder to store your build files, for example:

 		mkdir _build

 5. Generate your build files.

-		cmake -H -B._build -G "Unix Makefiles"
+		cmake -H. -B._build -G "Unix Makefiles"

 6. Install liberad

 		cd _build
 		sudo make install

 7. To use in your project add this to your header file:

 		#include <liberad/liberad.h>

 Make sure to link the library in your project's CMakeLists file.
 More detailed examples can be found in the examples folder.

 ### Structure